Periodic Residual Learning for Crowd Flow Forecasting: ST Module - SCE Encoder

-To address the above issue, our SCE Encoder enhanced the SENet by introducing a lightweight global spatial enhanced module to emphasize the global salient spatial features.
-By stacking multiple SCE blocks, it can model long-term spatio-temporal dependencies effectively.
 In Fig.~\ref{fig:sceblock}, we illustrate a single SCE block in SCE Encoder.
 It comprises three main modules: Standard CNN Module, Spatial Enhanced Module, and Channel Enhanced Module.
 Since the spatial and temporal information has been indexed to dimensions and channels, the Standard CNN Module can capture the local spatio-temporal correlation via convolution layers:

 where $\mathbf{W}_{f1}$, $\mathbf{W}_{f2}$, $b_{f1}$ and $b_{f2}$ are learnable parameters, $\star$ refers to a convolution operator, $\delta(\cdot)$ is ReLU activation function, and $m$ denotes index number of SCE Blocks.
-Note that $\mathbf{h}^{(0)}$ is $\mathbf{z}$ and $\vec\mathbf{h} \in \mathbb{R}^{H \times W \times C}$.
+Note that $\mathbf{h}^{(0)}$ is $\mathbf{z}$ and $\vec{\mathbf{h}} \in \mathbb{R}^{H \times W \times C}$.
 We will omit the index $m$ for the same block in the following sections.

-\textbf{Spatial Enhanced Module} The crowd flow in the target grid is effected by other grids, which are not limited to its nearest neighbors, especially when vehicles move in a large time interval.
-Also, not all grids contribute equally.
-To better capture such behavior, one needs to consider the inherent spatial and temporal correlations in crowd flow data.
-Recent works~\cite{zhang2017deep, liang2020revisiting} leverage 2D CNNs to extract spatio-temporal dependencies by mapping spatial features into two dimensions and indexing the spatio-temporal features to channels.
-However, the standard CNN layer cannot model these complex correlations because it only relies on the shared weight kernel with small receptive fields to process all regions.